cacophony-wj/licentia_black/TROUBLESHOOTING.md

 ### How do I start the Main Story Quest?
 I went to Helgen but it is intact!

-This mod uses _Alternate Perspective_ by the amazing NSFW modder Scrab, in which you can observe and walk through Helgen's destruction as a neutral bystander.
+This mod uses _Alternate Perspective_, in which you can observe and walk through Helgen's destruction as a neutral bystander.
 To witness Alduin's first attack in centuries, travel to Helgen and choose the "Rent A Room (Start Intro)" option.
 Then sleep in the bed that the innkeeper offers you for at least one hour.
 The intro will begin as soon as you step outside.
 Bear in mind it is important to complete this step relatively early as many later quest stages rely on it.
 See the question below.

 ### Certain quests (especially the Creation Club quests) will not start or complete!

 A lot of quest stages in later quests are directly reliant on **ALL** the quest triggers -- including event, interaction, and location-based triggers -- being activated during the intro sequence in which Alduin destroys Helgen.
 If you are finding that Uthgerd will not brawl with you, Ysolda will not ask you for the mammoth tusk, you can't talk to the Creation Club pets, or _Saints and Seducers_ NPCs are not responding, go back and do Helgen.
 I am also extremely skeptical of all starts which skip this part of the game, including the "Dragonborn" start from the dragon statue in the opening room as well as the "Skip Intro" start in the Helgen Inn's basement.
-If you find it is impossible to complete certain quests after using these "skips," I refuse to be held responsible.

 ### I'm not receiving the extra Thane weapons from Balgruuf (or others, when I complete their quests).